Shadow and Bone review: Impressive Netflix fantasy lacks one thing

-If you're looking for another fantasy series to spend at least eight hours with, then Netflix's Shadow and Bone will hit the spot.
-With tons of action, magic and teen angst, this is peak young adult viewing -- to a fault.
+If you're looking for another fantasy series to spend at least eight hours with, Netflix's Shadow and Bone, streaming now, will hit the spot.
+With tons of action, magic and teen angst, it's peak young adult viewing -- to a fault.

 Still, with endearing characters, brought to life by a large, inclusive cast, Shadow and Bone is a sure-fire hit.
 Admirably ambitious, even if its moving parts don't totally come together.